IT Security: BYOD (Bring Your Own Device) Security Guide

 BYOD (Bring Your Own Device) Security Guide

-This guide is for all staff using personally owned devices such as smart phones, tablet computers, laptops, netbooks and similar equipment, to store, access, carry, transmit, receive or use University information or data, whether on an occasional or regular basis.
+This guide is for anyone using personally owned devices such as smart phones, tablet computers, laptops, netbooks and similar equipment, to store, access, carry, transmit, receive or use private personal or University information or data, whether on an occasional or regular basis.

 It is the sole responsibility of all staff to adhere to and be in full compliance with the Information & Data Classification policy and signed Confidentiality Agreement.